-A group of researchers at the Indian Institute of Technology, Guwahati, has generated an innovative technique that could precisely gauge one of the most crucial battery internal states known as the SOC (state of charge).
-SOC reflects the residual capacity of this battery life, i.e., just how much more charge could be taken out from the battery until it becomes fully discharged.
+A group of researchers at the Indian Institute of Technology, Guwahati, has generated an innovative technique that could gauge one of the most crucial battery internal states known as the SOC (state of charge).
+SOC reflects the residual capacity of this battery life, i.e., just how much more charge could be taken out from the battery until it gets fully discharged.

 The research team includes Professor Somanath Majhi, Dr. Sisir Kumar Nayak, Associate Professor, and Gautam Sethia, Research Scholar.
 They’ve released their research in IEEE Transactions on Circuit and System-I journal.
 (Source: India Science Wire)